(Disclosure: Some of the links below may be affiliate links)

 Of course, not everything is great.
-Their customer service is not always top-notch, and their communication skills are quite lacking.
+DEGIRO’s customer service is not always top-notch, and its communication is terrible.
 Also, their applications are not as good as they could be.

 But, overall, I still believe that DEGIRO is a good broker and a good choice for European investors.

 For Swiss investors, DEGIRO is a good choice.
 However, it is not necessarily the ideal choice, in my opinion.
 Indeed, DEGIRO lacks access to US ETFs.
 But if you want to invest with a European broker, then DEGIRO is a great choice.

 Have you ever used DEGIRO?
 What did you think of it?